neuralgraphs/diman/README.md

 ...
 ```

 Do `(in-ns 'diman.default)` prior to going through the tutorials.

 Otherwise, you will need to load the required diman libraries.
 For example,
 ```
 (ns <project-name>.<your-namespace>
   (:require [diman.analyze :refer [dimnames consistent?]]))
 ```

-Inside a repl the above libraries are loaded as
+The above libraries is loaded inside the repl by
 ```
 (require '[diman.analyze :refer [dimnames consistent?]])
 ```